-- In general, we work to maintain a joyful and worshipful atmosphere in the wedding service.
-Good professional photographers understand this and will agree to minimize distractions and respect the sacred nature of the building and ceremony.
+In general, we work to maintain a joyful and worshipful atmosphere in the wedding service.
+Professional photographers understand and respect the sacred nature of the building and ceremony.
 Videography is permitted under the same guidelines and respect.

 Flowers and Decorations